chrismeserole/lark/readme.md

 If you want to host a simple blog at the root of your Lark directory, like Jekyll or most other static site generators, the structure of Lark allows you to do that easily.

-However, by scanning all subdirectorys for a _posts folder, Lark also lets you host multiple blogs off the same install.
+However, by scanning all subdirectories for a _posts folder, Lark also lets you host multiple blogs off the same install.
 (These are termed 'categories' in the Lark code.)

 ### Lark's Structure